Alfie Jones: Club career

 1–2 loss to Leicester City U21 in the first round match of the EFL Trophy.

 On 18 May 2021, the club announced that they had exercised the option of a one-year contract extension for Jones.

 On 9 June 2021, Hull City announced that Jones had signed a new two-year contract, with the club having the option of a further year.

 On 23 April 2022, Jones scored his first goal for the Tigers, netting the second of three goals in Hull's 3–0 home win over Reading.
 The following season, on 2 May 2023, Jones was decorated with Hull's Player of the Year award, as decided by head coach, Liam Rosenior.
 On 17 May 2023, Jones signed a new three-year deal with the club.

 In July 2025, Jones joined Middlesbrough.
+On 16 August 2025, he scored his first goal for the club in a 3–0 away victory over Millwall.

 International career

 Jones is eligible to represent Canada through his grandmother, who was born in Hillcrest, Alberta.
 His eligibility became known after discussions with teammate Liam Millar during their time together at Hull City.

 He was approached to play for the Canada national team in October 2025.
 In November 2025, he was named in the squad ahead of a pair of friendlies.
 Administrative delays on his citizenship meant he was not eligible for the first match against Ecuador, but these were resolved by the time of the second match against Venezuela, in which he started.
 Jones played the full 90 minutes in Canada's 2–0 victory.

+In May 2026, Jones was called-up to Canada's squad for the 2026 FIFA World Cup.